Publish Date

 Kurt N. Woeller, DO, FMAPS, is a Doctor of Osteopathic Medicine, integrative and functional medicine physician, and biomedical Autism Treatment Specialist in clinical practice for over 25 years.

 Dr. Woeller is the education director and main course developer for his Integrative Medicine Academy (https://integrativemedicineacademy.com), an online academy for health professionals.
-He is also the Organic Acids Test (OAT) seminar creator and presenter for Mosaic Diagnostics Laboratory (formally Great Plains Laboratory’s GPL Academy) Mosaic EDGE seminars and has been involved in monthly educational webinars for GPL/Mosaic Diagnostics, and other organizations for over a decade.
+He is also the Organic Acids Test (OAT) seminar creator and presenter for Mosaic Diagnostics (formerly Great Plains Laboratory) EDGE seminars.
+He has been involved in monthly educational webinars and other organizations for over a decade.

-His private practice, Sunrise Functional Medicine (https://mysunrisecenter.com), focuses on specialized diagnostic testing and treatments for individuals with complex medical conditions like autism, autoimmune, gastrointestinal, certain neurological disorders, and other chronic health conditions.
-Dr. Woeller is a Fellow of the Medical Academy of Pediatric Special Needs (MAPS).
+His private practice, Sunrise Functional Medicine (https://mysunrisecenter.com), focuses on specialized diagnostic testing and treatments for individuals with complex medical conditions like Autism Spectrum Disorder, autoimmune, gastrointestinal, certain neurological disorders, and other chronic health conditions.
+Dr. Woeller is also a Medical Academy of Pediatric Special Needs (MAPS) Fellow.

-He has served as a clinical consultant for various laboratory companies, i.e., Great Plains Laboratory, BioHealth Laboratory, providing health practitioner education regarding functional and integrative medicine.
+He has served as a clinical consultant for various laboratory companies, providing health practitioner education regarding functional and integrative medicine.